Do you know your Boost from your CPA? Facebook Page insights from ad account insights?

 Set the record straight because to make cake (Profits) you need to understand the language of advertising.

-Every discipline in the world has its own language.
+Every specialty has their own language.
 Advertising is no exception.
 Knowing the language puts you on the inside looking out.
 On the inside is where the good stuff happens.

 Here is the 39 most important terms to supercharge your next Facebook Advertising Campaign and make cake.